Ted Nugent: Personal life

 Nugent is a fan of the Detroit Red Wings in ice hockey, Detroit Pistons in basketball, Detroit Lions in football and Detroit Tigers in baseball.
-He wore a Detroit Pistons shirt in the Damn Yankees music video for "Come Again".

 Family and relationships

 Nugent has been married twice and has six children with four women.
-In the late 1960s, prior to his first marriage, Nugent fathered a boy (Ted Mann) and a girl, both of whom he gave up for adoption in infancy.
+In the late 1960s, prior to his first marriage, Nugent fathered a boy and a girl, both of whom he gave up for adoption in their infancy.
 This did not become well known to the public until 2010.
 The siblings were adopted separately and had no contact with one another.
 The son learned the identity of his birth father in 2010, through the daughter's quest to make contact with him and their birth parents.
 According to a news report, over the years Nugent had discussed the existence of these children with his other children.

 He was married to his first wife, Sandra Jezowski, from 1970 to 1979.
-They had two children, son Toby and daughter Sasha.
+They had two children, a son and a daughter.
 Jezowski died in a single-car crash in 1982.

-His second marriage is to Shemane Deziel, whom he met while a guest on Detroit's WLLZ-FM, where she was a member of the news staff.
+His second wife is Shemane Deziel, whom he met while a guest on Detroit's WLLZ-FM, where she was a member of the news staff.
 They married on January 21, 1989.
-Together they have one child, son Rocco Winchester Nugent.
+They have a son.

 In 2005, Nugent agreed to pay $3,500 in monthly child support for a son fathered with a woman named Karen Gutowski while he was married to Deziel.

-Relationships with teenage girls
+Relationships with underage girls

-Nugent's song "Jailbait" has sparked backlash in recent years as the lyrics discuss wanting to have sex with a 13-year-old which would constitute statutory rape.
-Nugent admitted to several affairs with underage girls in a Behind the Music episode.
-He later denied this statement on an episode of The Joe Rogan Experience, saying he had never been in romantic relationships with underage girls, other than when he was underage himself.
-Musician Courtney Love claims that she performed oral sex on Nugent when she was 12.
-On a later occasion she said she was 14.

-In 1978, Nugent began a relationship with 17-year-old Hawaii native Pele Massa.
-The age of sexual consent in Hawaii at the time was 14; however, they could not marry due to the age difference.
-To get around this, Nugent joined Massa's parents in signing documents to make himself her legal guardian.